symfony/symfony-docs/book/controller.rst

 Simple, right?

-.. sidebar:: Logical controller name
+.. sidebar:: The AppBundle:Hello:index controller syntax

-    If you use the YAML or XML formats, you'll refer to the controller using a special shortcut syntax called *logical controller name* which, for example, looks like ``AppBundle:Hello:index``.
+    If you use the YAML or XML formats, you'll refer to the controller using a special shortcut syntax called the *logical controller name* which, for example, looks like ``AppBundle:Hello:index``.
 For more details on the controller format, read
     :ref:`controller-string-syntax` subtitle of the Routing chapter.

-    You can learn much more about the routing system in the :doc:`Routing chapter </book/routing>`.

 .. index::
    single: Controller; Controller arguments